- WordPress Discussion Settings

 Here you can enable the display of avatars for people who comment on your blog.
 By default, WordPress uses Gravatars — short for Globally Recognized Avatars — for the pictures that appear next to comments.
 Plugins may override this.

 Avatar display #

-- Don’t show Avatars – Check this radio button to suppress avatar display in comments.
+- Don’t show Avatars – Check this radio button to suppress the avatar display in the comments.